cancervariants/cancervariants.org/pages/join.md

 - Presentations from existing cancer knowledgebases.
 These presentations help to increase awareness of otherwise siloed efforts.
 Each presentation is followed by discussion of developing standards, ontologies, and APIs.
 - Input from industry partners and other interested parties.
 - Discussion of ongoing efforts to create a common interface for querying across VICC participant knowledgebases.
 - Discussion of efforts to form a virtual tumor board.
+The goal of this exercise is to help drive our discussion of cancer variant interpretation standards and best practices.
 - Planning for grant submissions to support the work of VICC.

 Everyone is welcome to join these calls.
 If you would like to join, please contact the [VICC leadership](/members/) or <a href="mailto:rachel.liao@genomicsandhealth.org">Rachel Liao</a> of the GA4GH.